JDI-Group/MCH-Docs/src/content/docs/moonchain-design/chains-and-testnets.md

 4. Click on Add Network and then Add a network manually.
 5. Enter the RPC configuration details for the Moonchain Hudson testnet from the RPC Configuration details below.

-#### Add the BNB chain (Sepolia) Testnet
+#### Add the BNB Chain Testnet
-1. Visit the Chainlist website and check for [BNB chain Sepolia](https://chainlist.org/chain/421614).
+1. Visit the Chainlist website and check for [BNB Chain Testnet](https://chainlist.org/chain/97).
 2. Connect with your wallet.
-3. Click on Add to MetaMask to add the Sepolia Testnet to your network list.
+3. Click on Add to MetaMask to add the BNB Chain Testnet to your network list.

 #### Connect to Moonchain Mainnet
 1. Visit the RPC Configuration page.